brianmcn/Zelda1RandoTools/doc/use.md

 Dungeon rooms are somewhat complicated, as there is a lot of state you might want to track.
 You might want to utilize only a subset of the dungeon room features.

+### Motivation

 To motivate Z-Tracker's feature set, consider a dungeon room with a Digdogger, a floor drop of a bomb pack, and a push-block leading to a staircase basement containing a key item like the Ladder.
 Should this room be marked as a Digdogger room?
 A bomb pack room?
 An item staircase?
 The salient information may change over time, e.g.
  - you walk into the room the first time, and see Digdogger, a bomb pack on the floor, and a possible push block
  - you might want to leave the bomb pack, spend some bombs in adjoining rooms, and then return 90 seconds later to pick up the bomb pack
  - you might have to come back in 10 minutes with a recorder to defeat Digdogger, and try pushing the block, revealing the item staircase
- - you might be walking back through the room a couple minutes after that, and not be sure if you already tried pushing the pushblock
+ - you might be walking back through the room a couple minutes after that, and not recall if you already tried pushing the pushblock

 Z-Tracker supports four independent aspects of a given dungeon room:
- - RoomType          - the 'shape' or 'staircase info' of a room, examples including:
+ - RoomType          - the 'shape' or 'staircase info' of a room, examples include:
                             'empty room', 'room with possible pushblock', 'room with transport staircase 2', 'old man hint', 'hungry Goriya', 'chevy moat', ...
- - MonsterDetail     - information about boss monsters or bubbles in the room
- - FloorDropDetail   - what floor drop the room has, and whether you have already gotten it
  - Completedness     - are you 'done' with this room
+ - MonsterDetail     - optional extra information about boss monsters or bubbles in the room
+ - FloorDropDetail   - optional extra information about what floor drop the room has, and whether you have already gotten it

 As a result, in the scenario described before, you could mark up the room thusly:
- - upon entering the room, mark it as RoomType='possible pushblock', MonsterDetail=Digdogger, FloorDropDetail='bomb pack (ungotten)', Completed=no
+ - upon entering the room, mark it as RoomType='possible pushblock', Completed=no, MonsterDetail=Digdogger, FloorDropDetail='bomb pack (ungotten)'
  - after returning to grab bombs, you can toggle the 'gotten' of the FloorDropDetail
  - later when you kill Digdogger, you can mark the room Complete
  - upon discovering the item staircase, you could change the RoomType to 'item staircase'